KagenoMoheji/ActiveTabGanttLogger/README.md

 - Optimize code like `Plotter.py` by commonizing to functions.
 - Like No.2 in [Graph Examples](#graphs), a part of ganttchart disappear from graph when setting `set_interval` more than 2.
 I'm investigating the causes...
-- In `Observer.py`, sometimes thread error like below occurs.
+- In `Observer.py`, sometimes thread error like below occurs on Windows.
 I'm investigating the causes...
     ```
     Exception in thread Thread-1:
     Traceback (most recent call last):
     ...
     ```
+- Try implementing flushing stdin buffering.
+But it's difficury, so I want advices or pull-requests.
 - Implement mode remote '--observer' and '--logger'.

 ## <span id="5">License</span> [▲](#0)